jdpedersen1/fzfm/README.md

 - traverse file tree
 - preview files and directories
 - open files using different software based on file type
-- create new files and directories

 ### Does (needs work)
 - image preview
 - delete files/directories
+- create new files and directories (creates then fine, just has unexpected behavior after creating, have to close script and relaunch)

 ### Does not...yet (TODO)
 - copy files/directories
 - move directories
 - extract/compress

+### Known "bugs"
+unexpecte behavior after creating a file or dir